 Green: What does it mean?

 The obvious meanings are: spring, money, and vegetation.
 As of this post, it is March, so add St. Patrick’s Day.
 In Christian liturgical colors, it represents Epiphany.
-St. Anne, is often depicted wearing a green mantle.
+For example, St. Anne is often depicted wearing a green mantle.
 In pagan rites, this color symbolizes water.

 As a Glaze: